fkelava/peppy.hr/docs/_posts/2025-09-07-csharp-inl-array-span-exts.md

 In .NET native interop cases, one often has a need to model fixed-size arrays.
-Those familiar with the subject matter will know of the [fixed size buffers](https://github.com/dotnet/csharpstandard/blob/draft-v8/standard/unsafe-code.md#238-fixed-size-buffers) feature introduced to deal with this exact class of problem.
+Those familiar with the subject matter will know of the [fixed size buffers](https://github.com/dotnet/csharpstandard/blob/draft-v8/standard/unsafe-code.md#238-fixed-size-buffers) feature introduced for this exact reason.

 One can declare a struct as follows and get expected behavior.
 {% highlight csharp %}